Physics and nanotechnology characterizing the evolution and interactions of organisms and biological systems.

 The NIW petition acknowledges that the petitioner was the first to successfully introduce and implement phononic crystals into the MEMS technology and show that the performance of many MEMS devices can be improved using phononic crystals (also called phononic band gap materials).
 His work has many applications in wireless communications devices including cell phones and smart phones as well as electronic equipment that need timing (such as navigation devices and computers).

-Senior Scientist - Renewable energy research, specifically in the area of nanomaterial synthesis.
+Renewable energy research, specifically in the area of nanomaterial synthesis.

 The USCIS approved an NIW petition for a Senior Scientist working in the area of renewable energy research at a nanotechnology company.